-The City of Alexandria, along with Arlington and Fairfax Counties, have adopted a 5-cent per bag tax on disposable plastic bags from grocery, convenience, and drug stores.
+The City of Alexandria, along with Arlington and Fairfax Counties, has adopted a 5-cent per bag tax on disposable plastic bags from grocery, convenience, and drug stores.
 The tax went into effect on January 1, 2022.

 In 2020, the Virginia General Assembly adopted Virginia Code 58.1-1745 , which authorizes any county or city in Virginia to impose a tax of five cents per bag on disposable plastic bags provided to customers by convenience stores, drug stores, and grocery stores.
 On September 18, 2021, the Alexandria City Council unanimously adopted the Plastic Bag Tax Ordinance.

 The City has been working closely with the Northern Virginia Regional Waste Management Board (Waste Board), in an effort to align outreach, education, and common language for localities to ensure consistency and clarity.
 A regional informational website contains answers to frequently asked questions and multilingual outreach materials for retailers.
 The City will be updating this webpage as engagement efforts continue with the public and the regulated entities.

 Avoid the 5-cent bag fee when shopping at grocery stores, convenience stores, and drug stores by bringing your reusable bag whenever you shop.

 Reusable bag access for SNAP / WIC Community

 The City has been offering reusable bags to Supplemental Nutrition Assistance Program (SNAP) and Women, Infants and Children (WIC) communities.

 ALIVE!
 WEEKEND FOOD DISTRIBUTIONS - Disposable plastic bags all too often end up in our waterways and are a danger to wildlife.
 That’s why ALIVE! is joining the city-wide goal of encouraging the use of reusable bags, and we need your help!